Sri Lanka deploys troops in capital after violence, protests

 Associated Press

-COLOMBO, Sri Lanka (AP) — Sri Lankan authorities deployed armored vehicles and troops on the streets of the capital Wednesday, two days after pro-government mobs attacked peaceful protesters, triggering a wave of violence across the country.
+COLOMBO, Sri Lanka (AP) — Sri Lankan authorities deployed armored vehicles and troops in the streets of the capital on Wednesday, two days after pro-government mobs attacked peaceful protesters, triggering a wave of violence across the country.

 Security forces have been ordered to shoot those deemed to be participating in the violence, as sporadic acts of arson and vandalism continued despite a strict nationwide curfew that began Monday evening.

-Anti-government protests have been demanding the resignations of President Gotabaya Rajapaksa and his brother, who stepped down as prime minister this week, over a debt crisis that has nearly bankrupted Sri Lanka and left its people facing shortages of fuel, food and other essentials.
-In the past few days, eight people have died and more than 200 left injured amid violent attacks that have seen mobs set fire to buildings and vehicles.
+Anti-government protesters have been demanding the resignations of President Gotabaya Rajapaksa and his brother, who stepped down as prime minister this week, over a debt crisis that has nearly bankrupted Sri Lanka and left its people facing severe shortages of fuel, food and other essentials.
+In the past few days, eight people have died and more than 200 have been injured in violent attacks in which mobs set fire to buildings and vehicles.

-Armored trucks with soldiers riding atop were seen rolling into some areas of Colombo.
+Armored trucks with soldiers riding on top rolled into some areas of Colombo.
 Defying the curfew, some protesters regrouped opposite the president’s office to continue demonstrations that began over three weeks ago.

-The Defense Ministry’s top official, Kamal Gunaratne, denied allegations of a military takeover, at a news conference jointly held with the country’s army and navy chiefs.
+The Defense Ministry’s top official, Kamal Gunaratne, denied speculation of a military takeover at a news conference held with the country’s army and navy chiefs.

-“None of our officers have a desire to take over the government.
-It has never happened in our country and it is not easy to do it here,” said Gunaratne.
-President Gotabaya Rajapaksa is himself a former top army officer and remains the country’s official defense minister.
+“None of our officers has a desire to take over the government.
+It has never happened in our country and it is not easy to do it here,” Gunaratne said.
+President Rajapaksa is a former top army officer and remains the country’s official defense minister.

 Gunaratne said the army will return to its barracks once the security situation normalizes.

+Spokesman Ned Price said it was “closely monitoring the deployment of troops, something that is of concern to us.”

+The prime minister’s departure has created an administrative vacuum with no Cabinet, which dissolved automatically with his resignation.

-Navy commander Nishantha Ulugetenne said the former prime minister, Mahinda Rajapaksa, is being protected at the naval base in Trincomalee on the northeastern coast.
+Navy commander Nishantha Ulugetenne said the former prime minister, Mahinda Rajapaksa, is being protected at a naval base in Trincomalee on the northeastern coast.

-The Indian Embassy denied social media speculation that “certain political persons and their families have fled to India,” and also rejected speculation that India was sending troops into Sri Lanka.
+The Indian Embassy denied social media speculation that “certain political persons and their families have fled to India,” and also rejected speculation that India was sending troops to Sri Lanka.

-The country reaffirmed its support to Sri Lanka on Tuesday, saying India had extended support of $3.5 billion to help it overcome the crisis, as well sent essential items like food and medicine, the Ministry of External Affairs in New Delhi said.
+India’s Ministry of External Affairs affirmed its support for Sri Lanka on Tuesday, saying it had extended $3.5 billion to help overcome the economic crisis and had sent essential items such as food and medicine.

 Eight people including a ruling party lawmaker and two police officers were killed and 219 were injured in the violence, the defense ministry said.
 In addition, 104 buildings and 60 vehicles were burned.

-Toppled buses were still smoking across the capital, Colombo, as protests continued.
-Homes of government supporters were attacked and some businesses were set on fire, though the personal violence subsided.

-The European Union called on the authorities to initiate an investigation into the events and to hold accountable those instigating or perpetrating violence.
+The European Union called on the authorities to initiate an investigation into the events and hold accountable those who instigated and carried out the violence.

-Sri Lanka is nearing bankruptcy having said that it is suspending payment of $7 billion of foreign loans it was due to pay this year out of a $25 billion due by 2026.
+Sri Lanka is nearing bankruptcy and has suspended payments on $7 billion in foreign loans due this year out of $25 billion due by 2026.
 Its total foreign debt is $51 billion.

-The shortage of foreign currency has led to less imports and acute shortages of essentials from food to cooking gas, fuel and medicine.
-For the past months people have been forced to stay in long lines for hours to buy the limited stocks and many were returning with nothing.
+The shortage of foreign currency has led to falling imports and acute shortages of essentials including food, cooking gas, fuel and medicine.
+For months, people have been forced to stand in long lines for hours to buy the limited stocks, with many returning with nothing.

-Protesters blamed the Rajapaksa brothers’ alleged corruption and style of administration for the economic crisis.
+Protesters blame the Rajapaksa brothers’ alleged corruption and style of administration for the economic crisis.

-The prime minister’s departure has created an administration vacuum with no Cabinet, which dissolved automatically with the resignation.

-The void has also created fears of a military takeover especially if violence continues.
+Sri Lanka has started talks with the International Monetary Fund on a rescue plan and is beginning negotiations on a debt restructuring with creditors.

+The Central Bank on Wednesday urged the president and Parliament to quickly restore political stability, warning the economy faces a threat of further collapse within days.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.